At Shopify Reunite, new features and tools were announced to help business owners succeed in today’s changing world.

-By introducing new ways for communicating with customers online, Shopify is helping businesses grow during this time of digital transformation.
-In addition to these announcements, Shopify also reminded merchants of updates to their existing channels.
-This included Shopify Email.
+By introducing new ways of communicating with customers online, Shopify is helping businesses grow during this digital transformation.
+In addition to these announcements, Shopify reminded merchants of updates to their existing channels.
+This included using Shopify Email.

 What is Shopify Email?

 Shopify Email was introduced in November 2019.
-It offers a direct line of communication to your customers that is absolutely critical during this time of getting online fast
+It offers a direct line of communication to your customers, which is critical during this time of getting online quickly.

-With Shopify Email anyone can send and track beautifully branded emails.
-It’s simple to use, requires no marketing experience, and it’s completely free to use until October 1, 2020.
-After that, you can still send a total of 2,500 emails per month for free.
-If you send more than 2,500 emails in a month, you will be charged $1 USD for every 1,000 emails sent.
+With Shopify Email, anyone can send and track beautifully branded emails.
+It’s simple to use, requires no marketing experience, and it’s entirely free to use until October 1, 2020.
+After that, you can still send 2,500 emails per month for free.
+If you send more than 2,500 emails in a month, you will be charged USD 1 for every 1,000 emails sent.

-Shopify Email lets merchants create, run and track great email marketing campaigns natively inside Shopify marketing.
+Shopify Email lets merchants create, run, and track great email marketing campaigns natively inside Shopify marketing.
 It enables store owners to use highly customizable email templates.
-Merchants can use existing brand assets and leverage product content from their store to create marketing campaigns with ease.
+Merchants can easily create marketing campaigns using their stores’ brand assets and product content.

-Customizing templates is fast and easy to use with pre-built sections and settings.
-Smart templates automatically use your store’s logos, colors and products to save you time from having to update your branding.
+Customizing templates is fast and easy, with pre-built sections and settings.
+Smart templates automatically use your store’s logos, colors, and products to save you time from updating your branding.
 With virtually no setup required, sending emails also includes your domain name.

 Shopify Email’s analytic features help companies measure their successes.
-This includes email open and click through rates, as well as the number of add to carts and purchases.
+This includes email open and click-through rates and the number of add-to-carts and purchases.
 From templates to tracking, Shopify Email offers tools that help build strong customer relationships.

 Benefits of Shopify Email

-Email marketing is one of the most effective ways for you to reach customers through a channel that is fully controllable.
-It increases business accessibility by making marketing more approachable, and helps store owners expand their digital reach.
-By doing so, it can help you build long-term relationships with customers and potential buyers.
+Email marketing is one of the most effective ways to reach customers through a controllable channel.
+It increases business accessibility by making marketing more approachable and helps store owners expand their digital reach.
+Doing so can help you build long-term relationships with customers and potential buyers.

-You can reach out to customers about timely messages such as store updates, new delivery or pickup options, and store promotions.
-You can also maintain relationships by sharing shipping updates, and reassuring customers their shipments are on their way.
+You can contact customers about timely messages such as store updates, new delivery or pickup options, and promotions.
+You can also maintain relationships by sharing shipping updates and reassuring customers their shipments are coming.

-Tracking campaigns and analytic trends can lead to key insights.
-You can learn how your emails perform and how to improve your communications overtime.
-Most notably, email marketing can help you nurture relationships that will drive new sales and repeat purchases on your online store.
+Tracking campaigns and analytic trends can lead to critical insights.
+You can learn how your emails perform and how to improve your communications over time.
+Email marketing can help nurture relationships that drive new sales and repeat purchases on your online store.

 Here are a few more benefits of email marketing:

-• Email segmentation increases sales.
+- Email segmentation increases sales.
 This is when you divide email subscribers into smaller segments based on criteria.
-These are factors that can help you reach your audience, such as geographic location, interests, or purchase history.
+These factors can help you reach your audience, such as geographic location, interests, or purchase history.
 According to Campaign Monitor, Marketers who use segmented campaigns note as much as a 760% increase in revenue.

-• Reach more customers on mobile.
-The number of emails opened on mobile make up a large percentage of overall engagement.
+- Reach more customers on mobile.
+The number of emails opened on mobile makes up a large percentage of overall engagement.
 According to Litmus, mobile opens accounted for 46% of all email opens in 2018.
 Another statistic by Convince & Convert shows that 35% of business professionals check their email on a mobile device.

-• Expand your demographic reach.
-In another study, 58% of Gen Z born respondents were found to check their email multiple times a day.
+- Expand your demographic reach.
+In another study, 58% of Gen Z-born respondents were found to check their email multiple times a day.
 Forbes even labelled Millennials as obsessed with email.
-More than half ages 18 to 24 were found to check their emails while still in bed in the morning.
-43% ages 25 to 34 did the same thing.
+Over half of those ages 18 to 24 were found to check their emails while still in bed in the morning, and 43% of those ages 25 to 34 did the same thing.

 These studies demonstrate that email marketing is a highly effective channel for engaging customers online.
-Using Shopify Email, you can reach your target audience on desktop and mobile devices.
+You can use Shopify Email to reach your target audience on desktop and mobile devices.
 This can expand your digital reach to boost conversions.
 As shoppers rely on emails for informative content, you can fill the gap by providing updates that build brand trust.

-You can start collecting email addresses at any time, even before you launch your online store!
+You can collect email addresses anytime, even before launching your online store!
 To start accruing the benefits of email marketing, you’ll first need a list of subscribers.
-To ensure your list is of good quality from real people, avoid buying email lists at all costs.
-Target shoppers who are genuinely interested in your products, and focus regularly on ways to grow your list.
+To ensure your list is of good quality from real people, avoid buying email lists at all costs—target shoppers who are genuinely interested in your products and focus regularly on ways to grow your list.

 Use a newsletter signup form on your website.

-You can test a newsletter sign-up form by placing it on your site where people are looking for additional information.
-Try adding a CTA to your main navigation menu, or in your footer.
+You can test a newsletter sign-up form by placing it on your site where people seek additional information.
+Try adding a CTA to your main navigation menu or in your footer.

-The conversion rate for these kinds of signup forms may be low overall.
-However, signups will add up overtime to grow your list volume.
-As shoppers make their way to your footer to learn more about your brand, they may see your CTA for example.
-This will encourage them to sign up to your email newsletter.
+The conversion rate for these signup forms may need to be higher overall.
+However, signups will add up over time to grow your list volume.
+As shoppers go to your footer to learn more about your brand, they may see your CTA, for example.
+This will encourage them to sign up for your email newsletter.

 Use popups to make your forms stand out.

-Popups that have once been deemed annoying are now more common, and can be quite effective when done correctly.
+Once deemed annoying, popups are more common and can be quite effective when done correctly.
 Instead of hindering the user experience, you can properly time and target popups to win with this strategy.
-To determine what’s most effective for your online store, experiment with time-based or behavior based targeting.
+Experiment with time- or behavior-based targeting to determine what’s most effective for your online store.

-For example, an exit intent form captures a user’s contact information before they bounce from your website.
-An exit intent popup shows up when someone moves their mouse towards the corner of the screen.
-This signals they are about to exit a window.
-A scroll-triggered popup appears up when someone scrolls past a certain point in the article.
+For example, an exit intent form captures users’ contact information before they bounce from your website.
+An exit intent popup shows up when someone moves their mouse toward the corner of the screen, signaling they are about to exit a window.
+A scroll-triggered popup appears when someone scrolls past a certain point in the article.

-Presenting a call to action (CTA) can encourage a time invested reader to sign up to your email list.
-The right offer made to the right audience can dramatically increase your email sign-ups.
+Presenting a call to action (CTA) can encourage a time-invested reader to sign up for your email list.
+The right offer to the right audience can dramatically increase your email sign-ups.
 Of course, running tests will help you determine what offers work for your brand while minimizing ineffective pop-ups.

 Drive traffic from social media channels and ads.

 Share links to your content on social media to start conversations.
-This can help you engage with people who want to be a part of your brand community.
-This will bring shoppers to your online store who want to participate in conversations.
-With an invested interest in your company, these visitors will be more likely to sign up to your newsletter form.
+This can help you engage with people who want to join your brand community.
+It will also bring shoppers to your online store who want to participate in conversations.
+With an invested interest in your company, these visitors will be more likely to sign up for your newsletter form.

 You can also drive traffic from social ads to a landing page.
-A landing page is a standalone web page built with a single interest in mind — to drive conversions.
-This page can funnel leads without distractions, and measuring results from one page will be easy to do as well.
+A landing page is a standalone web page built with a single goal—to drive conversions.
+This page can funnel leads without distractions, and measuring results from one page will also be accessible.

-For example, you could set up a Facebook ad that will drive users to sign up for a downloadable guide.
-This guide can connect leads with your products, such as a wedding lookbook if your brand sells formal wear.
+For example, you could set up a Facebook ad to drive users to sign up for a downloadable guide.
+If your brand sells formal wear, this guide can connect leads with your products, such as a wedding lookbook.
 Targeting ads means you can create your offer with your audience in mind.
-Target attributes can include people’s age, gender, location, job role and purchase history.
+Target attributes can include people’s age, gender, location, job role, and purchase history.

 Maintain Legal Standards

 When email marketing, you’ll need permission to follow up with prospects and customers over time.
-Subscribers will need to “opt-in” to hear from you.
+Subscribers must “opt-in” to hear from you.

 Without explicit permission to send email marketing, you can face steep fines.
 Here are a few examples of standards for email marketing you should be aware of:

-• GDPR – The General Data Protection Regulation helps with personal data protection in the European Union.
+- GDPR – The General Data Protection Regulation helps protect personal data in the European Union.

 Diff Agency cannot provide legal advice, so the above explanations are for informational purposes.
-Consult a lawyer if you have any further questions on email law and regulation.
+Consult a lawyer if you have further questions about email laws and regulations.

 Email Campaign Types